Residential Recycling Waste & Compost

 Winkler offers curb-side trash and recycling pickup to residences; businesses may take recyclable items to Gateway Resources at 1582 Pembina Avenue W.

 Trash and recycling collection occurs each week on the scheduled collection date.
 All trash and/or recycling must be placed at the curbside before 4:00 a.m. on the morning of collection day to ensure pick-up.
 Please refer to the waste and recycling links below.

 If you've recently moved to Winkler and you do not have a blue box, just visit City Hall at 185 Main Street and we will be happy to give you one.
 If you require an additional blue box, the fee is $8.00 each.

-The City of Winkler offers curbside branch pick-up for City residents between the dates of March 28 - April 8 and October 3 - 7 in 2022.
+The City of Winkler offers curbside branch pick-up for City residents in Spring (May 1, 2023) and Fall (Oct.
+2, 2023).
 If you have branches you would like to get rid of at other times of the year; SWAMP now offers a FREE branch drop-off at their location.